djvill/APLS/doc/how-to-use/export-data.md

 At least one of the layers in your search pattern must be selected in the "Layers to export" menu for _Tag targets_ to create the additional "Target" tier.

 {:.note}
-> _Tag targets_ only applies to transcripts formats that support tiered annotations.
+> _Tag targets_ only applies to transcript formats that support tiered annotations.

 #### _Audio Export_